iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

     return lambda y: y / slope + any_line_point[0] - (any_line_point[1] / slope)
 ```

 From this point on, the process is similar to the quadrant.
-In first place, we need to determine the orientation of the arc:
+In the first place, we need to determine the orientation of the arc:

 * **UPPER_LEFT**: `pi / 4 <= angle <= (3 / 4) * pi`
 * **UPPER_RIGHT**: `0 <= angle <= pi / 4 or (7 / 4) * pi <= angle <= 2 * pi`